Skip to main content

 The Fire

 This snug Northern Liberties bar is the city’s oldest original music club and its only woman-owned music venue.
-It’s also where John Legend started his career and Maroon 5, My Chemical Romance and Jason Mraz played early shows.
-The Fire showcases local, national and international indie rock, heavy metal and glam pop acts as well as the oldest continuously running free open mic on Mondays.
+It’s also where John Legend started his career, and where Maroon 5, My Chemical Romance and Jason Mraz played some of their earliest shows.

 Where: The Fire, 412 W. Girard Avenue, Philadelphia, PA